tsuyoshiiwataRR/NEWS_LLM_UT_RR/README.md

-# NEG

-Collaborative research space for LLM usage in ESG negative news graph
+# Aligning ESG Controversy Data with International Guidelines through Semi-Automatic Ontology Construction

 ## Content of the repository